openwallet-foundation/acapy-plugins/cheqd/README.md

 - **Revocation Support**: Comprehensive credential revocation capabilities
 - **DID Linked Resources**: Ability to create and manage resources linked to DIDs

+For more details on ACA-Py configuration and usage in Cheqd visit [Cheqd SDK Docs](https://docs.cheqd.io/product/sdk/aca-py).

 ## Developer Notes

 The best way to develop and test this plugin is to use the DevContainer configured in this repository (configurations provided in the `.devcontainer` folder).